 PartyKitv0.0.108

-This list probably seem like overkill for a blog, and a few people have asked me why I didn’t opt for a more “lightweight” alternative.
+This list probably seems like overkill for a blog, and a few people have asked me why I didn’t opt for a more “lightweight” alternative.
 There are a few reasons:

 If it wasn’t for reasons 2 and 3, I probably would have given Astro(opens in new tab) a shot.
 I’ve also been curious about Remix(opens in new tab) for a long time!
 I think both are likely fantastic options.